anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As a first step of the interaction with the domain registrar, the Registrar-Agent SHALL supply the PVR artifact(s) to the registrar via HTTP-over-TLS POST to the registrar endpoint at `/.well-known/brski/requestvoucher`.
 Note that this is the same endpoint as for BRSKI described in {{Section 5.2 of !RFC8995}}.
-The request body MUST contain one previously acquired PVR artifact as defined in {{pvr-artifact}}.
+The request body MUST contain one previously acquired PVR artifact as defined in {{pvr_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/voucher-jws+json` and the Accept field SHOULD be set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

 Upon receiving a PVR artifact, the registrar accepts or declines the request to join the domain.
 For this, it MUST perform pledge authorization as defined in {{Section 5.3 of RFC8995}}.
 Due to the Registrar-Agent in the middle, the registrar MUST verify in addition that

-* the `agent-provided-proximity-registrar-cert` field of the PVR contains the registrar-own LDevID certificate to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
+* the `agent-provided-proximity-registrar-cert` field of the PVR contains a registrar LDevID certificate signed by the same domain owner as the registrar-own LDevID certificate;
+  TODO(RegAgt may change registrar or reg cert may change; allow for multi-registrar installations; many installations same cert) to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.
 * the `agent-signed-data` field of the PVR is signed with the private key corresponding to the Registrar-Agent LDevID certificate as known by the registrar (see {{registrar_component}});
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header of the `agent-signed-data` field.
 * the product-serial-number inside the `agent-signed-data` is equal to the `serial-number` field of the PVR as well as the X520SerialNumber field of the pledge IDevID certificate, which is contained in the JWS Protected Header of the PVR.
 * the Registrar-Agent LDevID certificate is still valid;
   this is necessary to avoid that a rogue Registrar-Agent generates `agent-signed-data` objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.

-If the registrar is unable to process the request or validate the PVR, it SHOULD respond with an HTTP client error status code to the Registrar-Agent.
+If the registrar is unable to process the request or validate the PVR, it MUST respond with an HTTP client error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

 * 400 Bad Request: if the registrar detects an error in the format of the request